xythobuz/OpenRaider/README.md

 On Mac OS X, running `make install` will produce a distributable OpenRaider.app bundle.

 To build all Unit Tests, run `make tests`, to run most of them use `make testRun`.
 To run a TombRaider level loader regression test, use `make testReg`.
-The results will be put into log files in your build folder. `make clean` will remove them.
+The results will be put into log files in your build folder.
+You can run a static analysis with cppcheck using `make check`, `make checkFull` or `make checkConfig`.
+A Doxygen API documentation can be created with `make doc`. `make docLocal` will not create additional graphs for the documentation and tries to copy the result into a directory called apache on the parent level of the OpenRaider project directory.
+`make clean` should remove all intermediary files.

 ## Usage